-Figure 14: Factory Specifications of old motor without gearbox
+Figure 14 Factory Specifications of the old motor without gearbox

 New: ECX Flat

 Nominal voltage 24 V

 No load speed 10600 rpm

 No load current 179 mA

 Nominal speed 8100 rpm

 Nominal torque (max. continuous torque) 103 mNm

 Nominal current (max. continuous current) 4.24 A

 Stall torque 438 mNm

 Stall current 51.6 A

-Max. efficiency 89 %

-Figure 15: Factory Specifications of new motor without gearbox
+Figure 15 Factory Specifications of the new motor without a gearbox

 As shown in the motor spec sheets (Figures 14 and 15), our new motor is specified for torque.
-The ECX Flat has roughly 2.4X more continuous torque than the EC-4pole.
-This allows us to increase our applied force from the Exoskeleton or we could keep the same amount of torque but drastically boost our efficiency.
-The ECX-Flat does, however, take approximately 2.16X more continuous current to run, which is one downside but does not outweigh the good.
+The ECX Flat has roughly 2.4 times more continuous torque than the EC-4pole.
+This allows us to increase our applied force from the Exoskeleton, or we could keep the same amount of torque but drastically boost our efficiency.
+The ECX-Flat does, however, take approximately 2.16X more continuous current to run, which is one downside, but does not outweigh the good.
 This is the reason why we are using a different battery to adjust to these new parameters.

-Our frame configuration is mainly based around the batteries and hox we will implement them.
-The microcontroller we are using is very small and we have space for it in our frame already, so we did not focus on it when designing a new frame.
+Our frame configuration is mainly based on the battery and PCB, and how we will implement them.
 Our criteria for our frame design are a high center of gravity, heat transfer to the user and other electrical components, and protection for our cell batteries.
-The reason for a higher center of gravity is because the higher we can get all the weight up the leg, the less of a moment force the exoskeleton will have on the user's hip and knee joint.
-To quantify each criterion, we gave each a weighted value of importance based on the customer requirements that the client gave us with protection of the cell batteries.
-After calculating our weighted values, our best design came out to be Battery cells mounted under the cuff as seen in figure 13.
-This design is the best of all the criteria, being high up, away from the user and separate from other electrical components and in a low-risk area for damage.
+The reason for a higher center of gravity is that the higher we can get all the weight up the leg, the less of a moment force the exoskeleton will have on the user's hip and knee joint.
+To quantify each criterion, we gave each a weighted value of importance based on the customer requirements that the client gave us, with protection of the cell batteries.
+After calculating our weighted values, our best design came out to be battery cells mounted just above the PCB within the same container.
+This design is the best of all the criteria, being high up, away from the user, and separate from other electrical components, and in a low-risk area for damage.